Academic Honor Code Policy

-Please note, the conflict resolution process is not appropriate for situations involving gross misconduct on the part of an employee, nor is it appropriate for situations related to EEOC, Title IX or protected class related issues (such nursing mothers, disabilities, etc.).
+Please note, the conflict resolution process is not appropriate for situations involving gross misconduct on the part of an employee, nor is it appropriate for situations related to EEOC, Title IX, or protected class-related issues (such as nursing mothers, disabilities, etc.).
 In situations such as these, students should contact the University’s Office of Human Resources.
 All such EEOC or Title IX complaints must be processed through the Office of Human Resources.

 Friends University Conflict Resolution Process: Academic Complaints

 - The student arranges a meeting with the faculty member to discuss the complaint.
-The faculty member should respond to student with a resolution to the complaint within five business days of the initial meeting.
+The faculty member should respond to the student with a resolution to the complaint within five business days of the initial meeting.
 If the student does not receive a response from the faculty member regarding the complaint within 5 business days, the student can move to the next step of the complaint process.

-- The division chair/program director will meet with the student to discuss the concern.
-The division chair/program director will render a decision on the matter within 10 business days of the meeting.
+- The Division Chair will meet with the student to discuss the concern.
+The Chair will render a decision on the matter within 10 business days of the meeting.
 If the student does not receive a response from the Division Chair regarding the complaint within 10 business days, the student can move to the next step of the complaint process.

-- If the student is not satisfied with the dean’s resolution, the matter may be appealed, in writing, to the Vice President of Academic Affairs within five business days.
+- If the student is not satisfied with the Division Chair’s resolution, the matter may be appealed, in writing, to the Vice President of Academic Affairs within five business days.